RuntimeTools/appmetrics/README.md

 ## API: Requests

 ### Event: 'request'
 Requests are a special type of event emitted by appmetrics.
 All the probes named above can also create request events if requests are enabled.
-Howver requests are nested within a root incoming request (usually http).
+However requests are nested within a root incoming request (usually http).
 Request events are disabled by default.
 * `data` (Object) the data from the request:
     * `time` (Number) the milliseconds when the request occurred.
 This can be converted to a Date using `new Date(data.time)`.
     * `type` (String) The type of the request event.
 This is the name of the probe that sent the request data, e.g. `http`, `socketio` etc.